azafly/azafly-web-gatsby/content/home.md

 servicesHeaderText-content3: The sky was cloudless and of a deep dark blue spectacle before.
 heroMainHeading:
   heroHeadingLocal: The simplest way to pay your fees abroad
-  heroMainHeadingAbroad: Receive & Send money home cheaper and faster!
+  heroMainHeadingAbroad: Send money home and have a modernized Naira account, all in one app!
 secureHeadingText-content3: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Purus praesent viverra egestas cras arcu.
 Eget sed malesuada dolor ornare metus, elit.
 Vestibulum maecenas convallis enim velit, nulla amet